mozilla/awsbox/doc/MAKE_AN_IMAGE.md

 ### 3. provision your server

-Using cdist, you can now provision the server you created in #2:
+Using cdist, you can now provision the server you created in #1 above:

     cdist-3.0.7/bin/cdist config -v -c .cdist <server ip>